Dennis Andries vs. Thomas Hearns: Background

 In November 1986 2–division world champion Thomas Hearns had come to an agreement to face reigning WBC light heavyweight champion Dennis Andries.
 Hearns, who at the time had won world titles in both the welterweight and light middleweight divisions, decided to temporarily bypass an opportunity for a world title in the middleweight division and move up 15 pounds to the challenge for the light heavyweight title.

 The fight was originally planned to take place on February 7 in Las Vegas, but Showtime, who owned the rights to broadcast the fight, chose to postpone the fight in hopes of instead scheduling it for a March 20 date in Hearns' native Detroit.
 Andries' manager was against postponing the fight to such a later date after Andries had already trained for the initial February date, as such the fight was moved to its final March 7 date.
+However it ultimately aired on ABC instead.

 The fight

 Hearns would put forth one of his most dominating efforts as he scored six knockdowns over the overmatched Andries.
 After a mostly tactical first five rounds largely controlled by the challenger, Hearns would connect with a short right hand that dropped Andries for the first time and then was knocked down a further three times after numerous flurries by Hearns, though he was able to answer the referee's 10–count each time.
-As there is no three knockdown rule in effect during world title fights, Andries was able to continue the fight though Hearns would take a commanding lead on the scorecards with a rare 10–5 round.
+As the WBC does not use the automatic knockout (three knockdowns in one round) rule that is enforced in WBA championship fights and in many state authorities, Andries was able to continue the fight though Hearns would take a commanding lead on the scorecards with a rare 10–5 round.
 Hearns would send Andries down for the fifth time with a right hook in the ninth round, but Andries would quickly get back up once again.
 In the tenth round, Hearns dropped Andries for the sixth and final time after ducking a wild swing by Andries and countering with a short right hand of his own.
 Andries was able to get back up, but the referee stopped the fight as Andries was too dazed to continue.